Skip to content Skip to footer

 This decision is based on :

-The Court has reversed the position it took in its ruling of May 27, 2021 (Cass. com.
-27-5-2021, n° 19-17.568), in which it seemed to accept the subsidiary nature of the ut singuli action.
-It now reverts to its traditional position, asserted in particular in :
+The Court has reversed its decision of May 27, 2021 (Cass. com.
+27-5-2021, no. 19-17.568), in which it seemed to accept the subsidiary nature of the ut singuli action.
+It has returned to its traditional position, asserted in particular in :